YZhang469/UMN-mQGEE/README.md

 * The function `analyzeData` analyzes the dataset using mQGEE.
 Users can specify whether they want to use QGEE or mQGEE.
 Since we have a considerably large set of covariates (with time-dependent coefficients) in the model at each stage, we perform variable selection using the function `gee_stepper`.
 Results are then summarized using relevant tables and figures.

-* The R code for the additional results in the supplementary materials, where unequal weights of the longitudinal outcomes are considered, are also included in the document.
+* The R code for the additional results in the supplementary materials, where unequal weights of the longitudinal outcomes are considered, is also included in the document.